elias-winberg/war-of-code/README.md

 Would you like me to expand on any particular warrior, region, or game mechanic?
 The debug console is ready for your commands! 🎮💻

+## Contact Me
+If you are interested in my idea, please contact me.<br>
+Gmail: dwpiece@gmail.com